qatoolkit/web/index.md

 ##### 1. [QAToolKit.Core](https://github.com/qatoolkit/qatoolkit-core-net)

-This is a core library, that contains code that is shared and used among the other libraries.
+This is a core library, that contains shared and core code of the QA Tool Kit project.

 Check out the source code and documentation [here](https://github.com/qatoolkit/qatoolkit-core-net).